rossberg/camp/README.txt

   scaling factor for the entire UI.
 This defaults to 1.
   (Since version 0.9.6, UI resizing is a more fine-grained alternative.)

-* Color: Click the audio properties line (or the Control pane's context menu) to cycle through color schemes.
+* Color: Click the audio properties line to cycle through color schemes.

-* Visualisation: Ctrl/Command-U (or the Control pane's context menu) cycles through different track vissualisations in the Control pane: Cover art, Turntable, Spectrum analyzer, Wave, Oscilloscope, or All off.
+* Visualisation: Ctrl/Command-Y (or the Control pane's context menu) cycles through different track vissualisations in the Control pane: Cover art, Turntable, Spectrum analyzer, Wave, Oscilloscope, or All off.

-* Dividers: Drag the dividers between Browser and Views, or between the individual view tables.
-The configuration of view dividers will be remembered per folder!

-* Text Rendering: Shift+Ctrl/Command+U switches the rendering procedure for text.
-On low-resolution screens (up to 1440p) Camp defaults to plain rasterisation, while for higher resolution screens, it defaults to SDF [1].
-  The defaults usually look better on the respective screens, but this option allows to switch manually.

-  (That said, neither option looks particularly great with small text at a scaling factor of 1.
-That is a limitation of the rendering method of the underlying graphics library, that cannot do sub-pixel rendering.
-You may want to experiment with Text Sizes to find the one that looks best on your system.)

-* Hide Covers: Ctrl/Command+Y hides the cover in the Control pane, whereas Shift+Ctrl/Command+Y hides the the covers in Playlist and Library list views.
-That would primarily be for performance's sake, because covers take a _lot_ of memory.
+* Hide Covers: Settings allow to hide the covers shown in Cover columns in Playlist and Library list views.
+That would primarily be for performance's sake, because a large library with covers can take a _lot_ of memory.

 * FPS: Ctrl/Command+U toggles the display of an FPS counter in the Control pane.
 Note that this is soft-limited to 60.